-Posted on 2024-02-25
+Posted on 2024-02-25 | Updated on 2024-07-06

 Of late, I've been having some mildly annoying, highly esoteric issues, of the sort any desktop OS tends to develop given enough time, with my daily-driver install of the Arch-based EndeavourOS with XFCE.
 The most annoying of these annoyances include the XFCE panel daemon having stopped running on login, which I dealt with by binding the command to start it to a keyboard shortcut, and the monitor layout defaulting to mirrored every time I locked the screen, which I dealt with much the same way.
 I say of late, but I've been dealing with this shit for months.
 These seemed like bugs somewhere deep in XFCE that I really didn't have the energy to try to fix, so my solution was to just go scorched-earth and start again with something new.

 The something new I landed on was a fresh install of Fedora.
-I chose Fedora partially for the GNOME desktop environment, which, to be blunt, seems to have its shit together much more than XFCE does (or KDE for that matter), and partially because I was hoping that by moving away from a rolling-release distro to something more stable I could avoid some of the inscrutable weirdness that kept materializing after updates on Arch.
+I chose Fedora partially for the GNOME desktop environment, which, to be blunt, seems to have its shit together much more than XFCE does (or KDE for that matter), and partially because I was hoping that by moving away from a rolling-release distro to something more stable I could avoid some of the inscrutable weirdness that kept materializing after updates on Arch1.
 Plus, I was excited to once again be on an OS with some more sane defaults, like flatpaks and Bluetooth being available out of the box.
 This is what was going through my head as I loaded the Fedora live ISO onto a flash drive and rebooted my computer.

 I had no idea what I was about to get myself into.